DropDownButton — Smart UI JavaScript API

 ""

-<smart-drop-down-button placeholder='Choose:'></smart-drop-down-button>
+<smart-drop-down-button placeholder="Choose:"></smart-drop-down-button>

-const dropdownbutton = document.querySelector('smart-drop-down-button');
+const el = document.querySelector('smart-drop-down-button');

-const dropdownbutton = document.querySelector('smart-drop-down-button');
+const el = document.querySelector('smart-drop-down-button');

-let placeholder = dropdownbutton.placeholder;
+const placeholder = el.placeholder;

 Specifies the template used as the placeholder within the element's action button container.
 Accepts a string (displayed as plain text), a function (which returns the desired content dynamically), or an HTMLTemplateElement (allowing for custom HTML markup).
 This template defines what users see in the action button area when no action is selected or before an action is initiated.

-<smart-drop-down-button placeholder-template='Choose:'></smart-drop-down-button>
+<smart-drop-down-button placeholder-template="Choose:"></smart-drop-down-button>

-const dropdownbutton = document.querySelector('smart-drop-down-button');
+const el = document.querySelector('smart-drop-down-button');

-const dropdownbutton = document.querySelector('smart-drop-down-button');
+const el = document.querySelector('smart-drop-down-button');

-let placeholderTemplate = dropdownbutton.placeholderTemplate;
+const placeholderTemplate = el.placeholderTemplate;

 Prevents users from interacting with the element, disabling all mouse, keyboard, and touch events such as clicking, typing, or tapping.
 The element remains visible but does not respond to any user input or actions.